-- 300 g sweet, ripe mango, cut into small cubes and freeze, you will need about 1½ – 2 mangoes (see note)
+- 300 g sweet, ripe mango, cut into small cubes and freeze until completely frozen. (see note)

 - ¼ cup (60 mL) honey (may need more if your mango isn’t very sweet)